-For example, if your t-shirt business also sells women’s leggings, it would make sense to create a separate segment for those on your list who purchase the leggings.
-That way, you could market to them when the leggings go on sale or when you got a new shipment in.
+For example, let’s say your t-shirt business also sells women’s leggings.
+It would make sense to create a separate segment for those on your list who purchase the leggings.
+That way, you could market to them when leggings go on sale or a new shipment arrives.

 By not segmenting your list, you may be emailing blindly to people who aren’t interested in the subject of your message.
-You won’t know if they’ve purchased from you, which product they’re interested in, or if they’ve seen any of your ads.
+You won’t know if they’ve purchased from you.
+It won’t be obvious what product they’re interested in, or if they’ve seen any of your ads.
 You could be missing out on sales, engagement and more, merely by not segmenting your list.

 You’re not focused on connecting.

 If you’re sending emails to your list to sell your products or services, but not connecting with your subscribers, you may be trying to make a sale prematurely.
 Your subscribers do business with companies they trust.
 The more you build the KLT (know, like and trust) factor, the more your email subscribers will be willing to buy from you.